Condensing vs Combi Boiler Explained

 Condensing units can achieve an efficiency of over 90%, making them highly efficient.
 The best way to think about efficiency ratings is that 100% is equal to every £1 you spend on your energy bills, so every percentage dropped is equivalent to a penny lost.

-- High demand for heating and hot water
+- Can’t meet high demand for hot water (more than 2 bathrooms)

 - Old pipework (not always compatible)